Jyotirekha19/Airblack.github.io/README.md

 # **Conclusion**
 This project was a challenging yet rewarding experience.
 It not only allowed me to showcase my skills in React and Tailwind CSS but also demonstrated my ability to follow design specifications meticulously and deliver a product that meets client expectations.

-You can view the live project here.
+You can view the live project [Airblack website](https://665b54ff6690d57c81cfb949--airblack.netlify.app/).

-You can view the Figma prototype here.
+You can view the Figma prototype [here](https://www.figma.com/design/fPFs5AhnieUc6mS5k18cuJ/Airblack?node-id=0-1&t=sXvDQ1DbXEYmRkuI-0).

 I hope you enjoyed this walkthrough of my work.
 Thank you for taking the time to explore my project!